ubernostrum/django-registration/docs/quickstart.rst

 views included in Django (login, logout, password reset, etc.) via the `django.contrib.auth.urls` URLconf.

-The following URL names are defined by this URLconf:
+The following URL names are defined by `django_registration.backends.activation.urls`:

 * `django_registration_register` is the account-registration view.